-Dr. Kendorski is the director of the master's program in School Psychology.
-She is the faculty advisor for Psi Chi and the Psychology Society.
+Dr. Jessica Kendorski is the Director of the Master's program in School Psychology with a specialization in Applied Behvaior Analysis.
+She is also the faculty advisor for Psi Chi and the Psychology Society.
 She obtained her PhD in school psychology from Temple University where she also served as an adjunct faculty member.
-She is a licensed psychologist, and maintains certifications as Board Certified Behavior Analyst (BCBA), School Psychologist nationally (NCSP), and in Pennsylvania and New Jersey.
+She is a licensed psychologist in Pennsylvania, and maintains certifications as Board Certified Behavior Analyst (BCBA) and School Psychologist nationally (NCSP) and in New Jersey.

 Hale, J.B., Metro, N., Kendorski, J.G., Hain, L.A., Whitaker, J., & Moldovan, J. (2009).
 Facilitating school reintegration for children with Traumatic Brain Injury.
 In A. Dvis (ed.), Handbook for Pediatric neuropsychology.
 Hoboken, NJ: John Wiley & Sons.

 Hain, L.A., Hale, J.B., Kendorski, J.G.
 (2008).
 The enigmatic population of specific learning disabilities: Comorbidty of psychopathology in cognitive and academic subtypes.
 In S.G.
 Feifer & G. Rattan (Eds.)
 Emotional Disorders: A Neuropsychological, Psychopharmacological, and Educational Perspective.
 Middleton, MD: School Neuropsych Press.

 Reviewer, Journal of the Trainers of School Psychologists

 Reviewer, Routledge: Taylor & Francis